js-thrasher/TwitterPartyPredictor/README.md

 I decided to undergo this project after seeing how accurate a model could be at predicting tweets related to COVID (https://news.osu.edu/twitter-posts-reveal-polarization-in-congress-on-covid-19/).
 I wanted to see if there were more general trends in partisan lean that could be exposed through text data.
 Additionally, I wanted to use a real-world API instead of a toy data set, so I thought getting data from the twitter API would be a good learning experience.

 # Selection of Data
 I used a csv of politicians, their party, and their twitter ID to make requests via the twitter API.
 From there, I gathered the raw text data, created a DF from it, and cleaned the text data.
-For features, I vectorized this data into a tf-idf (term frequency-inverse documnet frequency) vector.
+For features, I vectorized this data into a tf-idf (term frequency-inverse document frequency) vector.

 https://imgur.com/a/jCJMGHi